This site uses cookies

 What is the OPCC's position on this?

-PCC Donna Jones released a statement on March 13 (link) which outlines her position in the lead up to May 2026.
+PCC Donna Jones released a statement on March 13 which outlines her position in the lead up to May 2026.
 As it is likely the PCC role will be subsumed into the Mayor’s office, the Commissioner has made it clear she will run for Mayor.
+The Commissioner will run her own Mayoral campaign which will be separate from the Office.

 The PCC will continue to carry out all the functions of her role, and remains committed to prioritising community safety, strengthening partnerships to reduce crime, and being a voice for victims.